GuillaumeGermain/CNN/README.md

     Non-trainable params: 0
     _________________________________________________________________

+The first network, which is quite small, has already 4 millions parameters.
+The second one, although deeper, has 1 million, 4 times less!
+Intuitively we would have expected more parameters on a deeper network, wouldn't we?
+In practice, each convolution block compresses the data dimension.
+The resulting feature dimension is 32768 in the first network, and 8192 in the second => 4 times less parameters.

+Most of the parameters are actually between this resulting feature vector and the begining of the standard neural network (dense_n in the table).
+The flattening itself transforms the resulting matrix into a flat vector, keeping the same dimention.
+The number of parameters between this feature vector and the first fully connected layer is vector dimension x number of nodes (128) + number of biases (128 again).

+So overall, when building a CNN, adding more convolutions blocks actually means less trainable parameters.

+## Model fitting
+Starting with the smaller network, I trained it and obtained a 79% accuracy rate after a few epochs.
+Fair enough without a GPU, only a few epochs and not so much data.

-Then, I transferred as many weights as possible into the new one.
+Then I added a new Convolution2D + MaxPool block and transferred as many weights as possible into the new one.
 A full copy from a model to another identical model is actually quite easy.

-Saving the weights of a classifier model into a file:
+Storing the trained weights of a classifier model into a file is useful to reload it later:

-    classifier.save_weights("classifier2_tmp.h5")
+    classifier_2.save_weights("classifier2_tmp.h5")

-Loading the weights into another classifier_2 model
+Loading these weights again:

     classifier_2.load_weights("classifier2_tmp.h5")

 ### Limits of weight transfer
 We can transfer the whole set of weights from the file only if the encoded model and the new model have the same structure and dimensions.
-If not, we can still transfer weight layer by layer, which I did.
+If not, we can still transfer weight layer by layer.

 First, a model with exactly the same structure has to be created and weights are loaded into it.
 Either like this:

-    classifier_1 = Sequential()
-    classifier_1.add(Convolution2D(32, kernel_size=(3,3), padding='same', input_shape=(64,64,3), activation='relu'))
-    classifier_1.add(MaxPooling2D(pool_size=(2,2)))
-    classifier_1.add(Flatten())
-    classifier_1.add(Dense(128, activation='relu'))
-    classifier_1.add(Dense(1, activation='sigmoid'))

 Or more conveniently by saving and loading the whole model into and from the h5 file.

     classifier.save("classifier_model_tmp.h5")
     classifier_new.load("classifier_model_tmp.h5")

-Then weights we can transferred layer per layer, as long as they have the same type and dimension.
+Then weights can then be transferred layer per layer, as long as they have the same type and dimension.

     classifier_2.layers[0].set_weights(classifier_1.layers[0].get_weights())

 In this case, only the first layer could be transferred, due to some constaints.
 1. Max Pooling has no trainable parameters, so nothing to transfer
-1. Flatening is just taking the rank 2 feature matrix out of the convolution+MaxPool layers into a single rank 1 vector.
-Also no trainable parameters.
+1. Flattening just flattens a rank 2 matrix into a flat vector, of course no trainable parameters.
-1. After the new convolution+MaxPool in the new model, the feature vector size reduced from 32K to 8K.
-So it is not possible to load the weights.
+1. After the new convolution block in the new model, the feature vector size reduced from 32K to 8K.
+Dimensions differ, this layer cannot be transferred
+1. It does not make any sense to transfer the last layer as it is based on completely different layers.

 At the end, only the first layer could be transferred.
 **But it had a positive effect.**